-In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until March 2, 2023 (absent any extensions of such period with shareholder approval) to consummate the initial Business Combination.
-It is uncertain that the Company will be able to consummate the initial Business Combination by this time.
+In connection with the Company's assessment of going concern considerations in accordance with Accounting Standards Codification ("ASC") Topic 205-40, "Presentation of Financial Statements - Going Concern," pursuant to its Amended and Restated Certificate of Incorporation, the Company has until the end of the Combination Period to consummate a Business Combination.
 If a Business Combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Management has determined that the mandatory liquidation, should a Business Combination not occur, and potential subsequent dissolution, raises substantial doubt about the Company's ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after March 2, 2023.
-The Company intends to complete the initial Business Combination before the mandatory liquidation date.
-However, there can be no assurance that the Company will be able to consummate any Business Combination by March 2, 2023.
+Although the Company intends to consummate a Business Combination during the Combination Period, it is uncertain that the Company will be able to do so.
+This, as well as its liquidity condition, raise substantial doubt about the Company's ability to continue as a going concern.
+No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate at the end of the Combination Period.